DD9/dd9/wp-content/plugins/postie/readme.txt

 * If you put the first part of a category name it will be posted in the first category that the system finds that matches - so if you put

-  Subject: Gen: New News
+  Gen: New News

   The system will post that in General.
+Note you must turn on the "Match short category" setting for this to work.

 * All of the above also applies if you put the category in brackets []
 * Using [] or you can post to multiple categories at once